weby-dev/weby-dev/README.md

 <img align="right" width="330" src="img/Untitled%20design.gif" alt="Dev animated logo" />

-I am a B.Tech student and the founder of **GetWebUp**, where I build modern hosting and cloud infrastructure.
-My focus is turning raw servers into clean, automated, production-ready platforms through Proxmox automation, virtualization, and full-stack development.
+Give me a bare server and I will hand you back a self-running cloud.
+I am a B.Tech student building **Getwebup**, a modern hosting and cloud platform, and I spend most of my time automating away the tedious parts of infrastructure with Proxmox, Linux, and a lot of full-stack code.
+My rule of thumb: if a task has to be done twice, I would rather write a script that does it forever.

-- Building **GetWebUp**, a modern hosting and cloud platform
+- Building **Getwebup**, a modern hosting and cloud platform
 - Designing **Proxmox automation**, VPS provisioning, and deployment pipelines
 - Working daily with **Linux, virtualization, and infrastructure**
 - Shipping **full-stack web apps** end to end